Boston

 Faneuil Hall Marketplace

-Stroll through the largest food hall on the East Coast.
-Find close to 50 different food merchants and restaurants offering quick-service take-aways and table service.
-Outside find street performers that add to the area’s ambience.
+It offers nearly 50 different food merchants and restaurants offering quick-service takeaways and table service.
+Outside, you will find street performers that add to the area’s ambiance.

 Catherine Parker has a passion for travel and seen all 50 U.S. States.
 As a former flight attendant with one of the largest airlines, there isn't a North American airport that she hasn't landed in at least once.
 Since clipping her professional wings after 9/11, she combines her love of the open road with visiting architectural and cultural icons.
 She is based out of Central Texas dividing her time between writing and restoring a pair of 100-year-old houses.
 She shares her life with her three kids and her husband.